Pottuvil / Sri Lanka · 2015 tree temple

 Hikkaduwa / Sri Lanka · 2015 beach bliss

 Hikkaduwa was a popular beach haven, discovered by the hippies and exploited by those who followed.
-I got the chance to visit an orphanage my dad's nonprofit was affiliated with at the time, and they received me like an inspector I wasn't.
+I stopped by an orphanage that was affiliated, at the time, with a nonprofit I know, and they received me like an inspector.
 Everything was neat and clean, and some smiles were put on, but it was clear that it wasn't all smiles.

 Hikkaduwa / Sri Lanka · 2015 smiley